haoxiang14/portfolio-v2/content/articles/apubcc-journey.md

 One of our primary hurdles has been **the development of a healthy organizational culture**.
 This including:
 - **Unhealthy team culture** <br>
 We have had some toxic behavior, including gossip among team members.
 This hurts our ability to work together and solve problems.
-Instead of talking things out directly, some people spread rumors and talking bad about others behind which damages trust in our team.
+Instead of talking things out directly, some people spread rumors and talk badly about others behind their backs, which damages trust in our team.
 - **Leadership and task distribution issues** <br>
 Leaders, including myself, often do tasks alone instead of sharing the work.
 We might think this is faster or ensures better quality, but it causes problems.
 Some team members end up with nothing to do, making them feel left out or unimportant.

 We also **face significant challenges in retaining committee members and contributors**:

-- **Perceived lack of value and long term vision**
+- **Perceived lack of value and long-term vision**

     Many committees leave or lose interest in our club due to unclear benefits.
 While some join for immediate perks like free swags or event access, this misses the club's true value.
 A few ex-committees commented lack of values in the club, but I always see it differently: